pickinanameainteasy/Custom-Gas-Alert/README.md

 Sends alerts when ETH gas prices go below a user-specified value

 # What you will need:
--Python 3+
+*Python 3+
--AutoRemote(Lite) (for notifications, script still works without) -Tasker (required if using Autoremote)
+*AutoRemote(Lite) (for notifications, script still works without) *Tasker (required if using Autoremote)
--Selenium (how to install: https://pythonspot.com/selenium-install/) -chromedriver*
+*Selenium (how to install: https://pythonspot.com/selenium-install/) *chromedriver^
--Google Chrome*
+*Google Chrome^

-* You can substitute Firefox and geckodriver for Google Chrome and chromedriver respectively.
+^You can substitute Firefox and geckodriver for Google Chrome and chromedriver respectively.

 # Getting Started
 First, users should open Custom_Gas_Alert.py and add the path to chromedriver behind 'executable path='.